FAQ

 I’m not the EPP lead administrator.
 Can I sign?

-Is it binding?
+Is the pledge binding?

 What happens after I sign the pledge for my EPP?

-A pledge badge for your website confirming the signing of the pledge.
+• A pledge badge for your website.

 What are the recommended action steps after signing?